 - Sessions: job sessions performed on the backup server.

 - Tapes: tape libraries connected to the backup server.

-If you use custom configuration registry keys, keep in mind that configuration backup will not apply to them.
-You might want to back them up manually.
+If you use custom configuration registry values, note that configuration backup will not apply to them.
+You may want to back them up manually.

 Configuration backup is job-driven.
 You can schedule it to run regularly or start it manually.
 You can choose the backup repository in which the configuration backup must be stored and specify the necessary retention settings.

 The configuration backup job creates a snapshot of the configuration database and retrieves data required for successful restore from it.
 If the database size is large, the job may produce significant load on the Microsoft SQL Server.
 Make sure that you schedule the configuration backup job for a period of low operation intensity on the backup server.

 The resulting configuration backup file is stored in the \VeeamConfigBackup\%BackupServer% folder on the default backup repository.
 However, for security’s sake, it is recommended that you do not store configuration backups on the default backup repository or in any other folder on the backup server.
 In this case, if the backup server fails, its configuration data will remain, and you will be able to recover the failed backup server.

 When you configure a new backup repository, Veeam Backup & Replication offers you to change the configuration backup file location from the default backup repository to the new backup repository.
 Click Yes, and Veeam Backup & Replication will automatically change the backup target in the configuration backup job settings and will use this target in future.